 The sensitivity analysis performed by the \pkg{NeuralSens} package is based on the partial derivatives method.
-This method consists in calculating the derivative of the output with respect to the inputs of the neural network.These partial derivatives are called sensitivity, and are defined as:
+This method consists in calculating the derivative of the output with regard to the inputs of the neural network.
+These partial derivatives are called sensitivity, and are defined as:

-where $\mathbf{x}_n$ refers to the $n$ sample of the dataset used to perform the sensitivity analysis and $\evalat[\big]{s_{ik}}{\mathbf{x}_n}$ refers to the sensitivity of the output of the $k^{th}$ neuron in the output layer with respect to the input of the $i^{th}$ neuron in the input layer evaluated in $\mathbf{x}_n$.
-We calculate these sensitivities applying the chain rule to the partial derivatives of the inner layers (derivatives of expression \ref{eqn:output_l_output_l-1} for each neuron in the hidden layers).
-The partial derivatives of the inner layers are defined following the next expressions:
+where $\mathbf{x}_n$ refers to the $n$ sample of the dataset used to perform the sensitivity analysis and $\evalat[\big]{s_{ik}}{\mathbf{x}_n}$ refers to the sensitivity of the output of the $k^{th}$ neuron in the output layer with regard to the input of the $i^{th}$ neuron in the input layer evaluated in $\mathbf{x}_n$.
+We calculate these sensitivities applying the chain rule to the partial derivatives of the inner layers (derivatives of Equation (\ref{eqn:output_l_output_l-1}) for each neuron in the hidden layers).
+The partial derivatives of the inner layers are defined following the next equations: